russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/Thread 4/Day 6.md

 #### Agenda

 1. [Continuing the Culminating Task](https://drive.google.com/file/d/1u38zFv5pM8oAZX8ToLfufQNDvfuUKy60/view?usp=share_link)
+	- A look at [the template to help you prepare](https://docs.google.com/presentation/d/12h0pSHiPWGYuzAgrobpMbrziXf_BvU0HaqKhb2_YXy0/copy) for the end of year interview.
 	- Continue implementation of your first design for the culminating task
 	> [!TIP]
 	> Please remember to: